First Account⚓︎

 if (result != null && result.length > 0) {

-// TODO: Handle the result (e.g., start a session)
+// TODO: Handle the result (e.g. start a flow)

 }